codr7/claes/README.md

 The codebase has very few dependencies, doesn't use exceptions, and currently weighs in at around 6 kloc.

 ## setup
 The codebase requires CMake and a C++20-compiler to build.
-At the moment, libcurl is also required, though the plan is the make that optional; but it's fairly straight forward to build from source if no other options are available.

 Launching the binary without arguments starts a REPL, `rlwrap` may be used to add support for line editing.